florestefano1975/comfyui-portrait-master/README.md

 The effectiveness of the parameters depends on the quality of the checkpoint used.

 For advanced photorealism we recommend [FormulaXL 2.0](https://civitai.com/models/129922?modelVersionId=160525).

-## Practical advice

-Using high values for the skin and eye detail control parameters may override the setting for the chosen shot.
-In this case it is advisable to reduce the parameter values for the skin and eyes.